edithatogo/unimelb-thesis-template-typst/README.md

 - University of Melbourne branding and official colors
 - All required thesis sections (title page, abstract, acknowledgements, etc.)
+- Logical page numbering (Roman numerals for front matter, Arabic for main body)
 - Mathematical equations and algorithm formatting
 - Code syntax highlighting with line numbers
 - Automatic table of contents and references
 - Landscape pages for wide content
 - Bibliography and citation support
-- Optional glossary and abbreviation lists (auto-generated from abbreviation data)
+- Optional glossary and abbreviation lists (auto-generated from abbreviation data and content analysis)
 - Optional index with custom entries and page numbers
+- Embedded PDF support for including external documents

 ## Code and Algorithm Styling